faqriansyah/faqriansyah/README.md

 # Introducing myself
-Im Faqriansyah, I want to be a programmer
+Im Faqriansyah, I want to be a profesional programmer

 # Tech
 Laravel, NodeJS, Backend